vockes/DayZ_Private_Controlcenter/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

  Problem:	MySQL Server/Apache don't start, they crash or do nothing.
- Solution:	Update the server with "reconfigurate" option in the Set Up Wizard.
+ Solution:	Update the server with "reconfigurate" option in the Set Up Wizard  and make sure port 78 is not blocked using the Netstat button in "xampp_control.exe" in your @DayZ_Blizzard folder!.

  --------------------------------------------------------------------------------------------------------------------------------------------------------------